-Gambian Pouched Rats - Exotic Pets and An Invasive Species
+Gambian Pouched Rats: Exotic Pets and an Invasive Species

 Gambian pouched rats are interesting animals.
-They are sometimes kept as exotic pets and can become very affectionate, although the temperament of individual rats varies.
+They are sometimes kept as exotic pets and can become very affectionate, although the temperament of individual animals varies.
 They are also intelligent and playful.
-In Tanzania they’ve been trained to detect land mines due to their excellent sense of smell and the fact that their bodies are too light to detonate the mines.
+In Tanzania, they’ve been trained to detect land mines due to their excellent sense of smell and the fact that their bodies are too light to detonate the mines.
 They've also been trained to detect tuberculosis in human sputum samples.

 Unfortunately, a group of animals escaped from a breeder in Florida and colonized an island called Grassy Key, where they’ve become an invasive species.
 In addition, in 2003 they may have played a role in an outbreak of monkeypox in the United States.